Applying for Community Impact Grants

 - Funding may only be used to support the goals of a discrete program

-- Complete application and compile all required documents.
+- Fully complete the application and compile all required documents.

 - Submit your completed application to the Community Impact Grant Dropbox Request Link.

 - To learn more about Dropbox Request Files, click here.

 - Memorandums of Agreement

 - Annual Financial Statement (audit, review or compiled financial statements) <sample>

 - Agency AND Program Budget <budget form download>

 - 501(c)3 determination letter from IRS stating agency name and EIN

 - Spreadsheet of current Board of Director's first name, last name, affiliation, mailing address, board position, and date term expires.